Rodeffs/PNGconverter/README.md

 By utilising this program, you can convert this file to PNG, send it, and anybody can convert it back to original and since PNG format is lossless no data is lost

+Also, again due to lossless compression, the resulting PNG is smaller than the input

 ### Limitations

 The default limit for PNG size in libpng is 10^6 by 10^6 pixels.
 I decided to not change the limit for the sake of safety.